Innovation Takes Flight

 Our Need is Great

 Advancing protocols and treatment is crucial, as is educating the next generation of veterinarians in this highly specialized medical field.
 Education is the key to advancing avian medicine, as well as successfully treating even more wildlife in the future.
-Through a teaching hospital in our transformational Avian Care & Conservation Center, the National Aviary will:
+Through a teaching hospital in our transformational hospital, we will:

-• Expand education programs, while at the same time make educational programs more accessible
+• Expand education programs, while at the same time making educational programs more accessible

 • Train even more pre-veterinary and veterinary students, as well as fellow veterinarians, on a global scale

-This project, Innovation Takes Flight, is not just for educating the medical community.
-The construction of a state-of-the-art, centralized veterinary hospital and teaching center on our existing campus will also include educational viewing areas where visitors like you can watch our staff as they work to save lives.
+This entire project is not just for educating the medical community.
+The renovation to a state-of-the-art, centralized veterinary hospital on our existing campus will also include educational viewing areas where visitors like you can watch our staff as they work to save lives.

 Help Us Build Today

-Innovation Takes Flight is a project currently in its design phase.
-With your help, site preparation will occur later this year with a groundbreaking in 2025.
+Innovation Takes Flight is a project currently in its design and development phase.
+With your help, we will continue to move forward with site preparation and a groundbreaking to come.

 Give Your Support Today